Skip to main content

 • Any other framework that outputs static files during build

-💡 If your project can produce a static build or dist folder, Xano can host it.
+💡 If your project can produce a static build, dist, or out folder, Xano can host it.

 Example Project Structure